wearefuturegov/outpost-api-service/readme.md

 ## Running it on the web

 It's suitable for 12-factor hosting like Heroku.
+It has a [Procfile](https://devcenter.heroku.com/articles/procfile) that will make sure the proper MongoDB indices are set up.

 ```
 npm start